tcawlfield/vote-sim/README.md

 honest voters.
 But for the *plurality* voting method, that seems like an irrational result, and [other voting simulations](https://electionscience.github.io/vse-sim/) gave opposite results.
-I wanted to weigh in on this, and my simulation here produces the result that in plurality voting (and only that method of the ones I simulated), a population of strategic voters do better for themselves.
+I wanted to weigh in on this, and my simulation here produces the result that in *plurality* voting, a population of strategic voters do better for themselves.

 For all other methods considered here, strategic voters tend to get worse results for the whole population.